bkness/Gaming-Hub/README.md

    cd your-project

    locate your package.json in your client folder and copy/paste `    "vite": "^4.4.5",
-    "@vitejs/plugin-react": "^4.0.3"` from the dependancies into the devDependancies section DO NOT DELETE the copied section you need both.
+    "@vitejs/plugin-react": "^4.0.3"` feomm the dependancies into the devDependancies section DO NOT DELETE the copied section you need both.

    npm install